 Business skills and technical skills - these are the two crucial skills required by any startup or young firm to succeed.
-While the founder or entrepreneur brings the business skills to the table, technical skills usually miss out from the founding team.
+While the founder or entrepreneur brings the business skills to the table, technical skills usually get missed from the founding team.

 Most startups find themselves lost during the development phase, especially when they have a tech-based product.
 They find themselves lacking the technical skills required to assess and choose the right technology, build and manage the tech teams, or get validation for their startup product idea.
 This is where they tend to feel the need to hire a technical co-founder, a technology partner, or a CTO for their startup.